nicosalm/salm.dev/src/writing/cs-data-science-done-right/index.md

 That said, if I had to do it all over again, I think I'd choose CS + Math or CS + Stats.
 The mathematical maturity you develop creates a foundation that transcends any particular technology.

 Ultimately, the choice depends on your goals: breadth and efficiency (CS + DS) or depth and long-term foundation (CS + Math/Stats).
-The key is intentionally taking the right classes and collecting the right skills, rather than opting for the easy road, collecting credentials, and walking out the door.
+No matter which option you choose, the key is intentionally taking the right classes and collecting the right skills, rather than opting for the easy road, collecting credentials, and walking out the door.

 [^6]: Source: Flatiron School